Manage ProFile's password protection function

 Applying a generic password permits all future or updated files to be accessible by ProFile’s features.

-2. Select Environment under the Options dropdown menu in the top toolbar.
-The Environment Options window displays.
+- Select Environment under the Options dropdown menu.
+The Environment Options window will display.

 Note: Select Show Password to display the password as it is entered.
 Select the link again to conceal the password.